 Greek organizations have been an integral part of the Transylvania community since 1888.
 During that time, the Greek community has endeavored to improve the lives of its members and the community through academic excellence, leadership development, a focus on service and philanthropy, and a commitment to living their values.

-Today, more than half of our student body is a member of a fraternity or sorority.
+Today, approximately 53% of the student body is a member of a fraternity or sorority.
 Though there are eight different national chapters on our campus, all share common principles and enhance the educational experience by emphasizing intellectual and social development.
-That’s why in the 2011 edition of “The Best 373 Colleges,” The Princeton Review named Transylvania number 1 on its list of colleges with “A Major Frat or Sorority Scene.”
+And there are many other positive benefits to "Going Greek" while at Transylvania:

-Transylvania’s Greek organizations allow members the opportunity to expand and develop leadership skills.
+Transylvania’s Greek organizations encourage members to develop and refine leadership skills.
 As a result, campus leaders at Transylvania are overwhelmingly Greek.
 Members of the Greek community hold a variety of leadership positions in organizations such as the Student Government Association, Omicron Delta Kappa leadership honorary, Student Activities Board, Residence Life, August Term Scholars, Student Alumni Association, Crimson Crew, athletic teams, and many others, including academic honor societies.

 One of the most cherished aspects of Greek life is the friendships made among members.
 Involvement in a Greek organization expands members’ circles of friends.
 The bond between Greek sisters or brothers is the foundation of the Greek experience.
 As a Greek member, you’ll form friendships unlike any found in other organizations.
 These relationships are deeper than going to parties and more meaningful than wearing the same letters.
 They are about the growth and development of individuals as they begin their lives at Transylvania.
 Each new member brings his or her unique abilities to the fraternity or sorority and is loved and respected the way he or she is.